RIKnight/openfda_rally/README.md

 ### Dependencies

 * [Docker](https://www.docker.com/) - Everything runs inside Docker containers.
-* [Camden Demo](https://github.com/RIKnight/camden_demo.git) - An example track based on data from Camden Council.
+* [Camden Demo](https://github.com/RIKnight/camden_demo) - An example track based on data from Camden Council.
+* [openFDA Testing](https://github.com/RIKnight/openfda_testing) - A track which can be used for testing the connection between Rally and the openFDA Elasticsearch container.

 <!-- GETTING STARTED -->